neonabuko/panel-calendar/README.md

 ## Features

-- Displays up to 2 upcoming calendar events in your panel.
+- Displays the 2 oncoming events of your calendar on your panel.
 - Helps you stay organized and aware of your schedule.

 ## Requirements